+51 984 673 124 | +51 984 652 232 | [email protected]

 WHY BOOK WITH SAS ?
 30 years of experience and expertise.
 Mountain guides inspire travelers.
 Guaranteed Departures.
 Small-Group Sizes Min 4-8 people with 1 Tour Guide.
 Exceptional, friendly, and knowledgeable mountain guides, Excellent Cooks and porters make your trip authentic, enjoyable, and hassle-free.!
 Spacious tents for 2 people, FREE mattress, and rain ponchos.
 High-Quality Equipment.
 Delicious, healthy Peruvian meals of Peruvian Cuisine. -No hidden extra fees.
 (Porters carry a dining, kitchen tent, 2 people client tent, toilet tent, and your bags if you choose this option, well treated and respected porters and cooks.)

-SAS Travel is the first local trek company that started helping needy families in the Andean Communities of Pisac (Pampallacta, Chawaitire, Amaru, Cuyo Grande, Paru paru and Sacaca), also for our group of porters from the community of Chacan near Moyay, taking them their solidarity, support, and respect.
+SAS Travel is the first local trek company that started helping to not privileged families in the Andean Communities of Pisac (Pampallacta, Chawaitire, Amaru, Cuyo Grande, Paru paru and Sacaca), also for our group of porters from the community of Chacan near Moyay, taking them their solidarity, support, and respect, -see more at Giving back page.
 There can be no true happiness while others suffer, it is only achieved when we serve others, live in harmony with nature, and come to know the essence of our own minds.

 OUR RECOMMENDATION FOR A GREAT EXPERIENCE ON THE TRAIL: